-These consolidated financial statements, including comparatives have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee ("IFRIC").
+These interim condensed consolidated financial statements, including comparatives, have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee ("IFRIC").

 They have been prepared on a historical cost basis, except for financial instruments classified as financial instruments at fair value through profit or loss, which are stated at their fair value.
-In addition, these consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
-The significant accounting policies, as disclosed, have been applied consistently to all periods presented in these consolidated financial statements.
+In addition, these interim condensed consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
+The significant accounting policies, as disclosed, have been applied consistently to all periods presented in these interim condensed consolidated financial statements should be read in conjunction with the Company's annual consolidated financial statements for the year ended December 31, 2021 prepared in accordance with IFRS applicable to annual consolidated financial statements.